jciolek/docker-protractor-headless/README.md

 Docker has hardcoded value of 64MB for `/dev/shm`.
 Because of that you can encounter an error [session deleted becasue of page crash](https://bugs.chromium.org/p/chromedriver/issues/detail?id=1097) on memory intensive pages.
 The easiest way to mitigate that problem is share `/dev/shm` with the host.

 This needs to be done till `docker build` [gets the option `--shm-size`](https://github.com/docker/docker/issues/2606).

+## Why `--privileged`?

+Chrome uses sandboxing, therefore if you try and run Chrome within a non-privileged container you will receive the following message:

+"Failed to move to new namespace: PID namespaces supported, Network namespace supported, but failed: errno = Operation not permitted".

+The [`--privileged`](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) flag gives the container almost the same privileges to the host machine resources as other processes running outside the container, which is required for the sandboxing to run smoothly.